lumentae/lucenox/README.md

 ## Overview

-Lucenox is a custom mechanical keyboard project designed for elegance, precision, and premium craftsmanship.
-Inspired by the contrast of light and shadow, Lucenox features a sleek black PCB and refined design to deliver both style and performance.
+Lucenox is a custom mechanical keyboard built for clean looks, smooth typing, and top-tier build quality.
+Inspired by light and shadow, it features a sleek design focused on performance.

 ---